-The pledge is designed to recognise that every venue, pub, bar and club is different, sending a POSITIVE message without creating an atmosphere of unnecessary fear.
-It lets punters know that if anything does cause them concern, they can speak to staff and be helped, and then get on with having a good night out.
+This message is designed to recognise that every venue, pub, bar and club is different, striking a POSITIVE note without creating an atmosphere of unnecessary fear.
+It lets customers know that if anything does cause them concern, they can speak to staff and be helped, and then get on with having a good night out!

-Whether you are a small local pub or a large scale multi-venue organisation, the set of tools we offer enables staff to get on the same when it comes to report sexual behaviour on the premises.
-This creates a safer environment.
-We can also assist with discussions with licensing officers about antisocial behaviour.
+Whether you are a small local pub or a large scale multi-venue organisation, the set of tools we offer enables staff to get on the same page when it comes to report sexual behaviour on the premises.
+We can also assist with discussions with licensing officers about anti-social behaviour.

 Having been in the industry for over 20 years it’s refreshing to still be able to learn valuable skills and techniques when dealing with sensitive issues such as those brought to our attention by Good Night Out.
 Bryony [trainer] and her valuable insight to such an important but sometimes overlooked issue was unanimously applauded by the VU team.
 We are proud to be a supporter of Good Night Out and their campaign to raise awareness among staff and punters in late night establishments.Tyvian Vigrass, Operations Manager / DPS, Village Underground

 Being part of Good Night Out is so important to us as a music space, as we want everyone to be able to enjoy themselves and feel safe in our venue.
 We’ve received some really positive messages from women thanking us for taking this stance and having their backs since we started publicising the campaign.Kirsti Wier, Press Officer, Fabric